arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 ## Introduction

-While you can run your MKR board from USB , you can make best use of it when your MKR board is able to operate independantly of your computer and a USB cable.
+While you can run your MKR board from USB, you can make best use of it when your MKR board is able to operate independantly of your computer and a USB cable.
 This is particulary useful for many IoT applications, use of relays with high current draw and remote sensing.
 Batteries can help us in this regard and a special connector is included in the MKR products for this end.
 In this application note, we will take a closer look at the battery capabilities of the MKR boards.

 ### Goals
 The goals of this project are: